Records Maintenance and Release of Information

 Records Release Practice

 If you are considering authorizing a release of your discipline records, we encourage you to contact us.
 We can review the details of what, if any, information we will release from your specific record.
-Please note that we will require a written authorization from you before releasing your records; we have a
+Please note that we will require a written authorization from you before releasing your records; we have a form linked below that you can use for this purpose.

 - In general, all discipline records are maintained by the Institute for eight years from the date of incident.
 Their release to people outside MIT will be governed by the Records Release Practice described above, but they will be maintained for the eight-year period to verify aggregate data published annually in MIT's Annual Security and Fire Safety Report as required by a federal law known as the Clery Act.